Secure your future in an industry that’s taking off

 - A keen desire to hone your managerial skills related to airport security

-The certificate participants will be provided with guidelines for a common understanding of ICAO's Annex 17 Standards and Recommended Practices and the Security Manual.
+Participants will be provided with guidelines for a common understanding of ICAO's Annex 17 Standards and Recommended Practices and the Security Manual.

 - Module 1: Global Environment –during first face-to-face session